jrlmx/sourdough/README.md

 2. Run `go build -o sourdough`.
 3. Move the `sourdough` binary to a directory in your `$PATH` (e.g., `~/.local/bin`).

+#### Don't have Go installed?

+Check out another of my favorite tools - webinstall.dev || [Webi](https://webinstall.dev/) and follow this guide: [Install Go](https://webinstall.dev/golang/)
+Or go checkout the Golang Docs...

 ## Usage

-1. Create a fresh Laravel project.
-2. Navigate to the project root.
-3. Run the `sourdough` command.
+1. Run the `sourdough` command.
-4. Follow the prompts.
+2. Follow the prompts to:
+   - Create a fresh Laravel project.
+   - Install Livewire, Folio, Volt, Flux UI Pro, and other goodies.
+   - Scaffold a typical auth-flow, profile, and layout(s)
-5. Enjoy your new setup!
+3. Enjoy your new setup!

 ## To-Do

-- [ ] Automate the creation of a fresh Laravel project before installation.
+- [ ] Add more customization options for package installation.
-- [ ] Add a configuration file to simplify adding or removing packages from the install list.
+- [ ] Include better error handling for unsupported systems.